-“Okay, so what I do I have to do to see them?”
+“Okay, so what do I have to do to see them?”

-“You need to show me your ID, so I can prove you are indeed, Charles Brewster, and set up an appointment with their case worker.”
+“You need to show me your ID, so you can prove you are truly Charles Brewster and set up an appointment with their caseworker.”

 “They are my brother and sisters.
 Why can’t I see them now?”